-The CCH identification is a science-based process whose results will be displayed on a free accessible web-based GIS, NETCCOBAMS, and be useful for communication with stakeholders and decision makers at regional level, as an interface between science and policy.
+The CCH identification consist of a science-based process whose results will be displayed on a free accessible web-based GIS, NETCCOBAMS, and be useful for communication with stakeholders and decision makers at regional level, as an interface between science and policy.

-Where the threat is known, the CCH will become the area where the focus should be put in order to seek for the relevant mitigation measures of, including place-based to sectorial-based and act.
+Where the threat is known, the CCH will become the area where the focus should be put on in order to seek for the relevant mitigation measures, including place-based to sectorial-based, and take action.

-It is complementary to national analysis and initiatives of any science, management and measures of conservation
+It is complementary to any national analysis and decision-making process concerning management and conservation measures.